Tesla-of-Minneapolis/CrossoverPayment/README.md

 ##Resources

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-User navigation is made possible by [React-Router](https://github.com/ReactTraining/react-router) It uses Spark for back end functionality.
+User navigation is made possible by [React-Router](https://github.com/ReactTraining/react-router) It uses [Spark](http://sparkjava.com/) as a back-end framework.
 Information and photos are based on what is available at the [Tesla website](www.tesla.com).
 Tax information is pulled from [Avalera Tax Rates API](http://taxratesapi.avalara.com/).

 ##Getting started